Fabian-Schneider01/virtual-piano/README.md

 ## Setup
 ![setup_game](https://user-images.githubusercontent.com/81293687/140581464-cf2ed43b-c73f-4db8-b862-1c5fcdf5ad28.jpg)

-* open the bitmap bisplay and the virtual piano in the tool section
+* open the bitmap display and the virtual piano in the tool section
 * press the game button in the virtual piano tool
 * select 32 for "unit width in pixels" and "unit height in pixels"
 * select 512 for "display width in pixels" and 256 for "display height in pixels"